knaveightt/fl-studio-linux-setup/README.md

 ## Notes / Updates:
 - (Jul, 2025) kron4ek-wine-10.12-staging causes FL Studio Mobile and Rack to create duplicate windows.
 This may affect other plugins as well.
 See [this issue](https://github.com/Torbuntu/fl-studio-linux-setup/issues/2).
 Rolling down to kron4ek-wine-10.11-staging resolves the duplicate/ghost window for me.
+- (Nov, 2025) For WebView2 compatibility try using runner ge-proton10-25 and Bottles 60.
+It might work out of the box now functionally but with a few graphical flickers.

 ## DLL Components
 I use DXVK and VKD3D in my bottles.